c-edh/c-edh/README.md

 # Hi, I'm Corey Edh! 👋 📱💻

 ## 🚀 About Me
-Hi, I'm Corey Edh, a recent Computer Science graduate from California State University, Stanislaus.
+Hi, I'm Corey Edh, a Computer Science graduate from California State University, Stanislaus.
 With a passion for mobile development.
 I love making programs because its fun to see people use the things your made!
 That is why I love iOS development, because I get to see things I make in the palm of people's hand.
 Follow my GitHub profile to see my work and join me in my journey to build intuitive, user-friendly apps. #iosdev #swift #mobileapps

 ## 🔗 Links